root-project/root/tree/ntuple/v7/doc/specifications.md

 The order of fields matters: every field gets an implicit field ID which is equal the zero-based index of the field in the serialized list;
 subfields are ordered from smaller IDs to larger IDs.
+Top-level fields have their own field ID set as parent ID.

 The flags field can have one of the following bits set